 Currently, we’ve rolled out Android 12 on some selected Android emulators.
 However, we will be rolling out for the remaining emulators soon.

-To make your mobile testing more productive, we’ve also added new Android emulators (One Plus 9, 9 Pro, Nord, Oppo Reno 6 Pro, and Xiaomi 11 Pro, 11) to perform browser testing and live native app testing.
+To make your mobile testing more productive, we’ve also added new Android emulators to test on One Plus 9, 9 Pro, Nord, Oppo Reno 6 Pro, and test on Redmi 11 Pro, 11 for browser testing and live native app testing.

 Here’s a quick rundown of LambdaTest’s mobile app testing features: